ComplexityGarage/Lecture-attendance-monitoring-device/README.md

 - OLED blue graphic display 1.3' 128x64px I2C
 - Arduino IDE

+You can find the circuit diagram in the [hardware](./hardware/) directory.

 # State of the art
 The UniLog has reached the prototype stage and is now ready for initial testing within the university environment.